Skip to main content

 Cuba

-Worsening energy shortages and US pressure lead to essential service disruptions and rising humanitarian needs in Cuba
+Worsening energy shortages and U.S. pressure lead to essential service disruptions and rising humanitarian needs in Cuba

 Risk type